Marcello Salazar: Personal life

 Marcello has an older brother and a twin sister.
-His daughter was born in 2008, a son in 2011 and another daughter in 2019.
+His daughter was born in 2008, a son in 2011, daughter in 2019, a daughter in 2021, a son in 2024 and a daughter in 2026.
 In 2007, Marcello Salazar earned a bachelor's degree history from UGF University, Rio de Janeiro.
 He is currently the head instructor at Brazilian Top Team Jacksonville.
 He is also currently a police officer as an academy instructor for the Jacksonville Sherriff's Office and was formerly a member of the SWAT team.